christylaguardia/christylaguardia/posts/2020-12-10_Potential-Cult-Conversation-Stoppers.md

 ---
-title: 'I do not want to talk about cults'
+title: 'How You Might Respond to Potential Cult Conversation Stoppers'
 read_time: '5 min'
 ---